ds4se/chapters/abramhindle/energymining.md

 ### Granularity

 When designing a energy consumption test one has to choose the level of granularity.
-Do you want to measure method calls, system calls, CPU use, memory use, processes, etc.?
-What frequency of measurement do you need and you can your measurement equipment report that.
-Many measurement devices and chips, such as the Watts Up?
-Pro device, are sampling at thousands of times per second, integrating the results and reporting back to you.
-But if you only have 1 second of granularity you won't be measuring the cost of a method call unless you repeatedly and expressly benchmark that method call, regardless of the realism of that scenario.
-Granularity is important because it might induce overhead.
-If you need method call level measurements, the instrumentation overhead will be high.
+Do you want to measure method calls, system calls, CPU use, memory use, processes, etc. and at what frequency?
+Many measurement devices and ICs, such as the Watts Up?
+Pro device or the TI INA-219 IC, are sampling at thousands of times per second, integrating the results and reporting back to you at a fraction of that rate.
+If you only have 1 second of granularity from a Watts Up?
+Pro you won't be measuring the cost of a method call unless make a benchmark that repeatedly calls it.
+But if you need method call level measurements, the instrumentation overhead will be high.

-Another issue with granularity is if you measure just a single process or component or whether you measure the whole system.
+Granularity is a concern if you measure just a single process or component or if you measure the whole system.
 An example scenario is if you asked the soundcard to play a sound for 1 second.
 The request to play a sound might return in 1ms to the process, for the next second the OS, the sound card driver and sound